List of Terrahawks episodes: Series 2 (1984)

-Series Three (1986)
+Series 3 (1986)

-The 13 episodes of the second production block were networked, airing in all ITV regions simultaneously on Saturday mornings.
-Before making its first appearance on British television, the whole of Series Three had already been broadcast in Japan, with eight episodes also having aired in the United States.
-Production codes start at 27 (skipping 26) to resolve the inconsistency in the numbering caused by the two-part pilot episode, "Expect the Unexpected", and reflect the number of distinct episodes made for the first production block.
+The 13 episodes of the second production block were networked, airing on all ITV franchises simultaneously on Saturday mornings.
+Prior to its first appearance on UK television, the whole third series had already been broadcast in Japan, with eight episodes also having aired in the United States.
+Production codes start at 27 (skipping 26) to resolve the inconsistency in the numbering caused by the two-part pilot episode, "Expect the Unexpected", and to reflect the number of distinct episodes made for the first production block.